seeralans/noty-vt/areas/nssde.typ

 ]<def-ns-gen-sde>

-The conditions (A1-3) ensure that away from the discontinuity set, that is
+The conditions (A1-3) ensure that away from the discontinuity set, that is $x in.not cal(D)$, we have the existance and uniqueness of solutions.
+In other words away from $cal(D)$, one can employ standard methods of SDE theory to analyse the dynamics, while near the discontinuity one can The stochastic integral in @eq-gen-sde is understood in the α–sense, i.e. with evaluation point
-$cal(D) = {x in RR^d | sigma(x) = 0}$, we have the existance and uniqueness of
+$(1 - alpha) x_t + alpha x_(t+ Delta t)$.
+While the recasting of typical
-solutions.
-In other words away from $cal(D)$, one can employ standard methods of SDE theory to analyse the dynamics, while near the discontinuity one can The stochastic integral in @eq-gen-sde is understood in the α–sense, i.e. with evaluation point $(1 - alpha) x_t + alpha x_(t+ Delta t)$.
-While the recasting of typical $alpha$-SDE into an Itō form is straight forward, see for example,
+$alpha$-SDE into an Itō form is straight forward, see for example,
 @oksendal2013book or @gardiner2009book, one cannot naively follow the procedure here as the noise coefficient does not have a continuous derivative.